 Last updated: February 27, 2023

-Packaging and labeling of smoked tobacco products must display one of two “general” text warnings covering 30% of the front of the pack, and one of 14 “combined” text and image warnings covering 40% of the back of the pack.
+Packaging and labeling of smoked tobacco products must display one of two “general” text warnings covering 30 percent of the front of the pack, and one of fourteen “combined” text and image warnings covering 40 percent of the back of the pack.
+Chewing tobacco must carry a text warning occupying 30 percent of the most visible surface of the package.
+Smokeless tobacco products, other than chewing tobacco, are prohibited.
+Misleading terms, trademarks and figurative or other signs suggesting that the product is less harmful than other tobacco products are prohibited.